cixel/charmcityjs-apr2019/presentation.md

 p.a = '!'; // setting a
 ```

-^ one of the canonical uses for monkey patching is to add logging
+^ one of the most basic uses is to add logging or validation

 ^ rather than redefining all the properties in an object as a setter or getter, you can do this